 Like most fish, rams are also vulnerable to tropical fish diseases, especially to poor water quality and stress that weakens their immune system.

-One common disease in ram cichlids is ich, which is usually treated by increasing the water temperature to 86ºF for three days.
+One common disease in ram cichlids is ich, which is treated by increasing the water temperature to 86ºF for three days.

 The butterfly cichlids are also susceptible to: